kubenstein/middleman-simple-thumbnailer/README.md

 The use of the `image_tag` and `image_path` helpers stay the same.

 In this mode if a resizing specification found in an `image_tag` or `image_path` helper is not declared in the specification data file, a warning is emitted and the data file is rewritten to include the resizing specification.
-If the specification file doesn't exist, it is created.
+If the specification file doesn't exist, it is created (this behavior can be configured).

 ### options